bbauska/W3Cx-3of5/README.md

    width="85%" />
 </p>

-This example is just given \"as is\", as there are so many possibilities for rendering a map with [the Leaflet API for OpenStreetMaps](https://leafletjs.com/reference-1.6.0.html).
-However, we think having such a basic example might be useful.
+<p>This example is just given "as is", as there are so many possibilities for rendering a map with <a href="/leafletjs.com/reference-1.6.0.html">the Leaflet API for OpenStreetMaps</a>https:/.
+However, we think having such a basic example might be useful.</p>

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------- 329. openstreetmap test (444) ---------------------------------->